dominicklim/fb_bday_responder/README.md

-###What it is
+#fb_bday_responder

-An interactive Python script that responds to birthday greets on Facebook.
+###What It Is

-For the friend that cares enough about her friends to respond, but not enough to spend her birthday doing it.
+An interactive Python script that responds to birthday greetings on Facebook for the friend that cares enough about her friends to respond, but not enough to spend her birthday doing it.

 ###Dependencies